 The horse shit is the best signs you can find.
-The horses usually carry the gear and water for the groups staying overnight.
+Horses usually carry the gear and water for the groups staying overnight.
 If you walk and don’t notice those signs it means you’re on the wrong track.
-There are plenty of other tracks and it’s not always obvious which one is the right one.
+There are plenty of other small trails and it’s not always obvious which one is the right one.

 Camping in Telica Volcano.

-There are night tours to Telica Volcano which offer sleeping under the tent.
+There are night tours which offer sleeping under the tent in Telica Volcano.
 We heard it’s really an amazing experience and opportunity to watch lava during the night or wild animals (spiders, scorpions). 🙂 We were hoping it will be possible to rent a tent after we reach the top but there was nobody except 3 local guys selling a bear and coconuts 🙂 On the way down we met a group with a tourist guide climbing the volcano for a night camping.
-The horse was carrying all the equipment for the whole group.
+The horse was carrying the equipment for the whole group.
 The rest was carrying wood to set up a fireplace.

 How long takes to get to Telica Volcano?

 We started at 8 am.
 It took us 4-5 hours to hike 10 km to reach the top.
 The trail is not too hard but last 1,5 hour is quite steep.
 You will need 3 liters of water per person if you walk in the middle of dry season.
-Don’t be scared of the lizards sneaking through your way and if you’re lucky you’ll also meet snake.
+Don’t be scared of the lizards sneaking through your way and if you’re lucky you’ll also meet a snake.
 Last 30% of the road there are no crossings so it’s not possible to miss the way.
 The view on the top of the crater is stunning.
 There are holes in the bottom of the crater where you can see the flowing lava.
 This crater is 100 meters deep.
 Remember Telica is Nicaragua’s most active volcano.
-It’s often covered with sulfur ash and gas but it’s possible to stay without masks.
+It’s often covered with sulphur ash and gas but it’s possible to stay without masks.